Gabriele Capanni: Loan to Cesena

 On 5 October 2020, Capanni was loaned out to Serie C club Cesena on a season-long loan deal.
 Six days later, on 11 October, Capanni made his debut for the club as a starter in a 4–2 home defeat against FeralpiSalò, he was replaced by Simone Russini in the 46th minute.
 On 5 December he scored his first goal for Cesena, as a substitute, in the 93rd minute of a 0–1 away win over Legnago Salus.
 Nine days later, on 13 December, he scored his second goal in the 17th minute of a 0–4 away win over Mantova.
 Capanni ended his season-long loan to Cesena with 15 appearances, 2 goals and 1 assist, without playing any entire match for the club.

 Ternana

 On 27 July 2021, Capanni was loaned out to Serie B side Ternana on a season-long loan deal.
 He only made one league appearance for the club in the season.
 On 8 August 2022, he returned to Ternana on a permanent basis and signed a two-year contract.
+On 1 September 2023, Capanni was loaned by Rimini.
+On 23 August 2024, he moved on loan to Pianese.